alanmossinger/forecast-to-dispatch/README.md

 Turning that opportunity into an investable strategy takes two things most storage models get wrong:

 1. **Forecast the distribution, not the average.** The hours that pay are exactly the ones a point forecast misses.
-What's needed is a calibrated *range* of outcomes — especially an honest upper tail — feeding a dispatch decision that co-optimizes energy and ancillary reserves under the battery's physical limits.
+What's needed is a calibrated *range* of outcomes — especially in the upper tail — feeding a dispatch decision that co-optimizes energy and ancillary reserves under the battery's physical limits.
-2. **Measure revenue honestly.** Storage backtests routinely overstate returns by letting the model "know" the future (leakage) or by optimizing and settling on the same forecast.
+2. **Measure revenue.** Storage backtests routinely overstate returns by letting the model "know" the future (leakage) or by optimizing and settling on the same forecast.
 This project decides on forecasts and settles at the prices that actually occurred — the discipline that separates an investable 86% from a fictitious ~100%.

 This repository solves both, end to end, and makes the solution inspectable.